Size28 inches (71 cm)

 - In 1870, Master naturalist Edward Drinker Cope first described the robust redhorse sucker based on a single six-pound specimen that had been collected from the Yadkin River in North Carolina, after that all mention of the robust redhorse disappeared from the scientific literature.

 - In 1980 and 1985, unidentified fish specimens were collected from the Savannah River (the boundary between Georgia and South Carolina) and the Pee Dee River in North Carolina and South Carolina, respectively.
-However, they were not properly identified as robust redhorse sucker because the name had been misapplied to a related species.
+However, they were not properly identified as robust redhorse suckers because the name had been misapplied to a related species.

 - In August 1991, fishery biologists with the Georgia Department of Natural Resources, Wildlife Resource Division, collected five unrecognized fish from the Oconee River downstream of Sinclair Dam while conducting an environmental assessment.